httpie/cli/extras/profiling/README.md

 | `http --offline pie.dev/get` (startup) | 200 ms | 174 ms: 1.15x faster |
 | Geometric mean                         | (ref)  | 1.10x faster         |

+If your `master` branch is not up-to-date, you can get a fresh clone by passing `--fresh` option.
+This way, the benchmark runner will clone the `httpie/httpie` repo from `GitHub` and use it as the baseline.